 UASAA is an open membership organization whose purpose is to serve as a vital connection between the alumni and the University.
 The UASAA communicates and advocates the goals and program of UAS, and fosters a continuous sense of community by establishing relationships and networking among alumni.

-Following national alumni trends, staff recommends that the UASAA amend its Bylaws to update the older, traditional nomenclature of alumni “chapters” to that of “Networks,” which better describes connection opportunities of modern affinity groups.
+Following national alumni trends, UASAA Board of Directors adopted to amend its Bylaws to update the older, traditional nomenclature of alumni “Chapters” to that of “Networks,” which better describes connection opportunities of modern affinity groups.

 View Full CalendarUpcoming Featured Events